artasparks/gpub/README.md

   1. As JSON within the 0th-node comment of the first SGF.
   2. As keys to the `bookOptions` option.

-As per 1., template parameters may be provided embedded with an SGF's first comment with the following format:
+As per 1., template parameters may be provided embedded with an SGF property as JSON.
+For example:

 ```
-METADATA
-{
+GC[{
   "title": "My Book!",
   "author": "Kashomon"
-}
-END_METADATA
-This was the second game in a ten game match between Fujisawa Hosai 9p and Go
-Seigen 9p.
-It was played on February 25 and 26, 1943.
-...
+}]
 ```

+Where `GC` is the Game Commentary SGF field.
+The field used for metadata storage is specified in the `glift.parse.sgfMetadatProperty` field.

 As per 2., template prameters may also be provided via the gpub API: